gunther-bachmann/6510/README.md

     ; Context:
     ;  .../6510-reader.rkt:346:0 literal-read-syntax

-The following error is given, if on line 12 (off by one, see above) an opcode operand is expected that may either start with `$` (hex number), `%` (dual number), `(` for indirect addressing operands `:` for label references, `A` for accumluator operand, an integer for a decimal number operand BUT no implicit may be given (by the opcode identified, in that case it was a `jsr`)
+The following error is given, if on line 12 (off by one, see above), column 14 an opcode operand is expected that may either start with `$` (hex number), `%` (dual number), `(` for indirect addressing operands `:` for label references, `A` for accumluator operand, an integer for a decimal number operand BUT no implicit may be given (by the opcode identified, in that case it was a `jsr`)

-    ; .../6510/string:11:12: parse error
+    ; .../6510/string:11:14: parse error
     ;   unexpected: #
     ;   expected: '$', '%', '(', ':', 'A', integer, or no implicit
     ; Context: